nginrsw/emp/README.md

 # EM | Panel
-## Nginx and MySQL Management Panel
+## Nginx and MySQL CLI Management Panel

 ###### This project was inspired by the XAMPP control panel, aiming to provide similar ease of use for managing a EMP stack (Nginx, MySQL, PHP) via a Ruby-based interface.